cncf/tag-contributor-strategy/maintainers-circle/hosting.md

 down the final structure and get a final run of show together.
 2. send the speaker a placeholder calendar invite directly vs having them copy from CNCF calendar.
 Invite them to CNCF slack if they are not there already.
-3. Provide the speaker with a run of show a few days prior to the event/ask if they want to meet.
+3. Provide the speakers with a run of show a few days prior to the event/ask if they want to meet.

 ### Calendar and Promotion